LibreTexts/ngshare/docs/user_guide/install_unmanaged.rst

 Running ``ngshare``
 ^^^^^^^^^^^^^^^^^^^
 After configuring the environment variables, you may start ngshare as a service.
-You should also take a look at the `list of command line arguments <cmdline.rst>`_ for further configuration.
+You should also take a look at the `list of command line arguments <cmdline.html>`_ for further configuration.

 Configuring JupyterHub
 ^^^^^^^^^^^^^^^^^^^^^^